Assignment 2: Group Assignment

 - What aspects of development do you think will present the most challenge?

 This meeting will be a dialogue, since there might be some changes or suggestions that come up during our initial meeting.
+It's not necessary to get everything right on the first try, projects often go longer than expected!
+But you should have at least thought about some of these questions.

 Once you have gotten approval for your script, you will get access to your repository for development.
-Include the description, overview and summary of the above questions inside your repository's README.md
+Include the description, overview and summary of the above questions inside your repository's README.md file.

 Contributing to the Assignment